sayeeg-11/sayeeg-11/README.md

 - 🎓 Pursuing **B.Tech in Information Technology** at **K.K.
 Wagh Institute, Nashik**
 - 💡 Passionate about **Frontend Development**, **Website Design**, and **Data Analytics**
 - 🌐 Creator of **Ruru Inspires** — a creative blog platform for writers and dreamers
-- 🛠️ Currently building **Dashboards** for user-blog management
 - 📚 Learner via **NPTEL**, **Coursera**, **Simplilearn**, and **Spoken Tutorial**
 - 🤸‍♀️ Athlete at heart — **Basketball Captain**, **State Judo Medalist**
 - 🧩 Completed internship projects in **Power BI** and worked with **ABB India Ltd.** on audits